You don’t enjoy selling yourself short, and yet you most likely do a lot of the time.

 “I think it’d be better if someone else does it.”

-Most people in this world don’t know what they hell they’re doing.
+Most people in this world don’t know what they’re doing.
 The people who do look like they have a handle on things appear so because they’re not afraid to try.
 Try and fail, try and succeed, try and fail three more times, try and learn, and then try again.

 More importantly, they don’t attach themselves to thoughts that make them give up their power.